microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 ## Learning Azure

-To help get you started, we created three separate workshops.
-These workshops contain hands on exercises, to help get you up and running quickly with various technologies
+To help get you started, we've created three separate workshops.
+These workshops contain hands-on exercises to help get you up and running quickly with various technologies.

 - [Web and Artificial Intelligence](./mood-detector-workshop): Azure provides powerful AI tools, wrapped up in APIs that you can use from your apps to add intelligence without being an AI expert.
 In this hands-on workshop you will build a [Python](https://python.org) app that takes advantage of one of these APIs to detect emotions in faces, alerting you if you have a sad face too often.
 This app will be in two parts, one part that runs on the desktop and takes photos, and another that runs in the cloud to analyse photos and store the emotions detected.
 - [Machine Learning](./endangered-animal-detector/): In this workshop you will create a cloud application that will help detect endangered animals in the wild.
 Being able to analyse the contents of images and act on the information is a great intelligent feature than can enhance your application.